free-adam/set-up-ss-server/README.md

   ```
   Above means everything is fine.

-## 8. Mystery
+## 8. Trouble shooting

 * It works well for Safari but Chrome.
-I already unpinned all related plugins like "Proxy SwitchyOmeg" or "unblock boundary".
-I will try to restart Chrome or even reboot Mac.
+I already unpinned all related plugins like "Proxy SwitchyOmeg".
+Finnally, I find "unblock boundary" is on, then I disable it and now it works well for Chrome also.